edysfy/Group_website/uxDesign.md

 <tr>
   <th>Photo</th>
   <th>Description</th>
-  <th>How will user use EmoteMap</th>
+  <th>Use of EmoteMap</th>
 </tr>
 <tr>
   <td><img src="supporting_images/Sarah.png" width="100" align="left"></td>
   <td>"I’m a first year uni student, but I don’t feel like it.
 The pandemic has meant that we are studying from home, and I haven’t had the opportunity to make friends yet.
 I’m living with three other students, but I didn’t know them before I moved in, and I’m not so close to them.
 They all seem to be best friends already.
 It’s been hard moving to a new city during these times.
 I often feel alone.
 I know there must be so many others in my situation, but it’s easy to forget that.
 I love my course, but this is not what I expected.
 I wish I could share my feelings with others…"</td>
-  <td>Sarah is feeling down, she would use EmoteMap by venting her emotions, and using it like a journal.
-Helping her de-stress, and separate her emotions from her mind.
-Initially she would create an account.
-Then post, attach a keyword and emotion to it.
-She can search for other posts with the same keyword.
-She can see what others are going through.
-She can get a sense that she is not alone.
-At the moment, EmoteMap only allows users to post and view other posts to give a sense of community.
-However the can be built upon in the future: See Evaluation and Conclusion</td>
+  <td>Sarah is feeling down and so she would use EmoteMap to express her emotions.
+To do this, she would state her current emotion, and then describe the reason as to why she feels as she does.
+EmoteMap will then pin this to the map.
+She has the option to search for other posts describing the same feelings.
+By reading others' posts, she feels less alone, and rather relieved that she has expressed herself.
+Currently, EmoteMap only allows users to post and view other posts to give a sense of community.
+However this can be built upon in the future: See Evaluation and Conclusion</td>
 </tr>
 </table>